luandretta/network/README.md

 * know the date and time a post was created, so that I can know how new or old the post is.
 * post pictures, so that I can share moments or toughts.
 * like or dislike other people's posts, so that I can let them know I enjoyed their posts.
-* follow others users, so that I can view their posts on my feed.
+* follow others users, so that I can view their posts on my following feed.
 * unfollow other users, so that I can remove their post from my feed.
 * be followed, so that I can know that other users read my posts.
 * view the number of likes on each post, so that I can see which is the most popular or viral.
+* add a profile picture so that I will be recognized from other users.
+* see a users list, so that I can find others users to follow them.
+* search for an user, so that I can find a specific user to follow him.

+*Should Have*

+* comment on other people's posts, so that I can be involved in the conversation.
 * read the comments of posts, so that I can know the thoughts from others users and follow them.
 * like other people's comments on posts, so that I can let them know I enjoyed their comment.

-*Should Have*

-* comment on other people's posts, so that I can be involved in the conversation.
 * edit or delete my comments on other people's posts, so that I can edit or remove comments I no longer want published.
-* reply comments, so that I can interate with others users.
-* search for an user, so that I can find a specific user to follow him.
 * delete other people's comments on my own posts, so that I can remove unwanted commments.
-* be notified when other users comment or like my posts or follow/unfollow me.
+* be notified when other users comment or like my posts or follow/unfollow me, so that I can check it.
+* read the feed only from following users, so that I don't waste my time with unwanted posts.
+* access a list from followers, so that I can find others users to follow them.
+* change password, so that I feel more secure.

 *Could Have*

 * reshare other people's posts, so that I can share their thoughts with my followers.
+* reply comments, so that I can interate with others users.
 * report posts to admins, so that I can notify inappropriate content.
 * block users, so that I can hide my content from unwanted users.
 * reset my password, so that I can regain access to my account.
+* add a background picture so that I will show what I like to other users.